collerek/ormar/docs/models/index.md

 ## Model Initialization

 There are two ways to create and persist the `Model` instance in the database.

-!!!tip
-    Use `ipython` to try this from the console, since it supports `await`.

 If you plan to modify the instance in the later execution of your program you can initiate your `Model` as a normal class and later await a `save()` call.